SalishSeaCast/SOG/docs/SOGcommand.rst

    $ cd SOG-test
    $ SOG batch my_SOG_jobs.yaml

-:program:`SOG batch` has some options that let you change how it acts:
+:command:`SOG batch` has some options that let you change how it acts:

 .. code-block:: none